xhente/omv-regen/README.md

       - It does NOT include any configuration done in CLI outside of the OMV GUI.
 Use other means to support that.
       - Does NOT include containers configured in Portainer.
 You will have to recreate them yourself.
       - Filebrowser and Photoprism plugins are podman containers.
 They will not be backed up, use other means.
+      - You can check the log of the last regeneration or last backup in the file /var/log/omv-regen.log

 ## OMV-REGEN FEATURES